In This Article

 The small intestine has far fewer bacteria than what is found in the colon.
 This is due to bile and how quickly waste and food should move through the small intestine.

-However, when someone develops SIBO, food remains in the small intestine too long and allows for the growth of harmful bacteria.
+However, when someone develops SIBO, food remains in the small intestine too long, allowing harmful bacteria to grow.
 This leads to the production of toxins that affect the body’s ability to absorb nutrients.

 Left untreated, SIBO puts someone at risk of: